cykod/Quintus-website/public/guide/scenes.md

 ## Scenes

-The Scenes module introduces to important objects into the mix: the Scene class and the Stage class.
+The Scenes module introduces two important objects into the mix: the Scene class and the Stage class.

 The Scene class is actually a quite simple class that doesn't provide a lot of functionality.
 It's however quite an important class for Quintus as it serves a single, important purpose: to let you build reusable scenes that can staged.